AAA: Don’t pump your brakes if you have this type of vehicle

 “It’s going to be a little bit jarring the second you start braking,” McKinley said.
 “You’re going to feel that pushback from the ABS on your foot.
 You want to maintain steady pressure on that and let the ABS kick in and do the braking automatically.”

-Steady pressure on your brakes activates the braking system.
-If you take your foot off the pedal, like if you try to pump your brakes, the system won’t kick.
+If you do have ABS and you’re still pumping your brakes, McKinley says you’re doing more harm than good.
+This is because steady pressure on your brakes activates the system.
+If you take your foot off the pedal — like when you’re trying to pump your brakes — the system won’t kick.

 “You’re basically not engaging the braking system at all if you’re taking your foot off that pedal,” McKinley said.

 If you’re on an icy road and your car has ABS, keep your foot firmly on the brake pedal.
-Whether you’re in a skid or you’re just stopping at a light, if your car hits a patch of ice, the vehicle will pump the brakes to stop.
+Whether you’re in a skid or you’re just stopping at a light, the vehicle will automatically pump the brakes to stop if your car hits a patch of ice.